jmcanterafonseca/dataModels/specs/Transportation/EVChargingStation/doc/spec.md

 ## Description

-A public station that supplies energy to electrical vehicles.
-Charging vehicles takes time depending on the maximum power output of the station, the number of vehicles currently charging and the charging level of the battery.
+A public charging station supplying energy to electrical vehicles.
+The charge time depends on the maximum power output of the station, the number of vehicles currently charging and the current battery level.

 ## Data Model